- What We Do

 - Case Studies

 I overhear a lot of conversations in our office, and one recently caught my attention.
-One of our account managers was walking an HVAC contractor through their monthly report, and suggested adjusting the plan to get more commercial HVAC leads.
+One of our account managers was walking an HVAC contractor through their monthly report and suggested adjusting the plan to get more commercial HVAC leads.

-He did NOT agree with that.
+The contractor did NOT agree with that.
 He’d had a lot of success with getting residential HVAC leads online, but they had tried to get commercial leads online with their last vendor and he said the effort flopped.

 In his mind, targeting commercial services online was akin to tossing money into a river.

 I get his point of view.
 Traditionally, commercial HVAC marketing and lead generation was a long, face-to-face process.
 Logically, then, it makes sense that a lot of commercial contractors prioritize other means of offline marketing.

 I respectfully disagree with that line of thinking.
 Here’s why:

 The B2B sales and marketing funnel has changed, and everything revolves around your digital presence.
 Your new buyers?
 They’re at the last end of Gen-X and the very beginnings of the Millennial generation.

 When your target audience needs a product or service, they go online to find it.
 The average buyer now makes an average of 12 online searches before interacting with a vendor’s website, and they are already 57% of the way through the buying process before they even want to speak with a sales representative.
 Even in industrial and manufacturing industries, 67% of purchases are influenced by digital, and 62% of buyers can make a decision based solely on digital content.

 It’s not too late to get into the commercial online marketing game, and I can tell you the three key channels you’re going to want to invest in to get started: